Learn how to grow Indian gooseberry (amla) in this article. Growing amla tree is rewarding as its fruits are the richest source of Vitamin C.

 Space the Amla tree approx. 20-30 feet away from each other.
 However, in forests, these trees grow more densely.

 Prune it back to keep in shape and control each year in December or January in tropics and spring in subtropics.
 All the dead, damaged, diseased branches or the ones that are entangled and crossing each other must be removed from time to time.
 If the tree starts to produce less fruit, cut it back to about five feet in the spring to rejuvenate it.

 Since you are growing it for yourself, our recommendation is to use only natural fertilizers.
 Application of aged manure is sufficient for this tree.
 Although, if the tree is producing poorly you can fertilize it with fruit fertilizer according to the product’s instructions.

 Do thick mulching with lots of organic matter at the end of spring to help the substrate in retaining moisture.

 In diseases, it can be infected by rust.
 Pest like caterpillars, mealybugs or other general garden pests may infect it.

-Growing amla tree from seed takes around 5 years to produce fruits.
-Fruits are hard and glossy, of dull green color.
-Fruits generally appear from January to March in tropics.
+Growing amla tree from seed takes around five years to produce fruits.
+Fruits are hard and glossy, of dull green color and generally appear from January to March in tropics.